Neck Pain & Tension Headache Relief in St Albans

 Cupping for Tension Headaches

 Tension headaches are the most common type of headache.
-They're driven by chronically tight muscles in the neck, upper traps, and base of the skull.
-The pain is typically described as a tight band around the head, pressure behind the eyes, or aching from the base of the skull forward.
+They are driven by chronically tight muscles in the neck, upper traps and base of the skull.
+The pain is typically described as a tight band around the head, pressure behind the eyes or aching from the base of the skull forward.

 Most tension headaches resolve when the underlying neck and shoulder tension is properly released.
 The reason massage and painkillers only give temporary relief is that they don't reach the deeper fascial layer driving the pattern.
 Cupping addresses this directly.
 Hijama goes further again by reducing pressure and improving circulation to the area.